Generalized Multidimensional Contests with Asymmetric Players: Equilibrium and Optimal Prize Design: Conclusion

 \section{Conclusion}

-In this paper, we examine multidimensional contests between asymmetric players.
-We establish a sufficient condition that ensures the existence and uniqueness of equilibrium: the discriminatory power is no greater than the reciprocal of the number of battles, i.e., $r\leq 2/(n+1)$.
-This condition holds for any degree of asymmetry and any eligible prize allocation rule.
-This condition is tight because for a larger discriminatory power, no pure-strategy equilibrium exists under the majority rule when contestants’ asymmetry is sufficiently large.
+We study multidimensional contests between asymmetric players and establish a tight sufficient condition for equilibrium existence and uniqueness: $r=R/\gamma\leq 2/(n+1)$, holding uniformly for all eligible prize rules and all levels of asymmetry.
+The condition is tight: for larger $r$, no pure-strategy equilibrium exists under the majority rule when asymmetry is sufficiently large.
+Economically, the threshold $2/(n+1)$ captures a fundamental tension: more battles amplify the marginal returns to uniform effort, and the winner-selection mechanism must be sufficiently noisy to counteract this amplification.

 We further derive the optimal prize allocation rule, which takes the form of a majority rule with a tie margin.
-Under this rule, the entire prize is awarded to the player who wins more battles by a predetermined margin; and if no such player exists, the prize is split equally.
+Under this rule, the entire prize is awarded to the player who wins more battles by a predetermined margin, and if no such player exists, the prize is split equally.
 When $n$ is odd, and players are symmetric, the conventional majority rule is optimal.
+The tie-margin rule reflects a general design principle: when players are asymmetric, the organizer raises the bar for outright victory, ensuring that a natural advantage in individual battles does not translate into certain overall success.